-After seven weeks in isolation, it's safe to say a few celebrations may have been put on hold.
+After Auckland's past few weeks in isolation, it's safe to say a few celebrations may have been put on hold.
 Anniversaries, birthdays, graduations, and new arrivals, all postponed in anticipation of this very week.
-We've rounded up the best places to celebrate those belated moments and create last memories – we're talking grand celebrations of the highest quality.
+We've rounded up the best places to celebrate those belated moments and create lasting memories – we're talking grand celebrations of the highest quality.

 Go straight to the top with a booking at SidArt.
 Known city-wide, SidArt is a status of fine dining in Auckland with unmatched service and food.
 Created and run by chef and restaurateur Sid Sahrawat, and his wife Chand, SidArt continuously remains on top in the Auckland dining scene since opening in 2009.
 Showcasing the best New Zealand produce, SidArt marries contemporary Indian flavours with Kiwi food for a unique and exquisite menu, with a wine list to match.

 Known and beloved by so many in and around New Zealand, a visit to Cibo is a tick off the bucket list.
 Their red-rose wall and shiny white booths are the first features to capture your eye, before taking notice of all the small quirky details of the fine dining restaurant.
 Doubling as a wedding venue in their busy season, Cibo does not cut corners on experience.
 Their menu is long, with signature dishes that regulars have come to know and love – simply ask your server for some guidance and they'll be more than happy to help you navigate your meal choice.